Code-Institute-Submissions/urmv2/README.md

     on any other emulated devices, though it does carry this issue through after clicking on another emulated device.
 This latter aspect inspires confidence that is a Chrome issue, rather than with my own code.

+* I am unable to work out why there are two error messages on my index.html validation.
+    To my knowledge, I do have a h1 element, upon ther overlay, and I had the same issue previously with my other html pages.
+They have been resolved, so I am unsure why this has not followed suit with the index page.

 ### W3 Validators